You have reached an assistive resource

 CHURCHIANITY

-We know that the one true God of the Bible is merciful.
+We further know from the Bible that the one true God church musicians serve is merciful.
 We also know that He is just.
 By "merciful" we know that He loves us and does not want to punish us ... by "just" we know that God must punish us for being transgressors.
 The question then becomes, how can He be both merciful and just at the same time?
 That's the reason for Jesus Christ.
 Jesus took our place to voluntarily suffer all the hunger, thirst, torment, ridicule, bullying, searing pain, bruising, bleeding, dislocation, mutilation, and hell WE deserve, so that, by us being in Him and Him in us through faith, God's justice is fully satisfied while His grace is extended at the same time through His sacrifice on the cross.
 Legions of heavenly angels were readied with drawn swords during those awful hours to rescue Jesus, annihilate his executioners, punish the nation, even destroy the planet if commanded, but Jesus CHOSE to stay on that cross.
 He took in His own flesh every whip, every thorn, every scrape, every piercing nail.

 WHY? ...
 BECAUSE HE LOVES US.